[CC 1988 §53.010]

 A replacement license may be issued for one lost, destroyed or mutilated upon application on a form provided by the license officer.
 A replacement license shall have the word "replacement" stamped across its face and shall bear the same number as the one it replaces.
 A fee of ten dollars ($10.00) shall be charged for each replacement license issued.

 All licenses issued pursuant to this Chapter shall be for a term of one (1) year ending June thirtieth (30th) of each year.
-Licenses issued during such one (1) year term shall not be prorated.
+Any licenses issued after January first (1st) of the City's fiscal year, the license fee shall be based on one-half (1/ 2) of the annual charge unless otherwise specified.

 [CC 1988 §53.100]